awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 By default, the `ValidTo` parameter is required in an `ImportKeyMaterial` request\.
 However, if the value of the [ExpirationModel](https://docs.aws.amazon.com/kms/latest/APIReference/API_ImportKeyMaterial.html#KMS-ImportKeyMaterial-request-ExpirationModel) parameter is `KEY_MATERIAL_DOES_NOT_EXPIRE`, the `ValidTo` parameter is invalid\.
 You can also use the [kms:ExpirationModel](#conditions-kms-expiration-model) condition key to require the `ExpirationModel` parameter or a specific parameter value\.

-The following example policy statement allows a user to import key material into a CMK\.
+The following example key policy statement allows a user to import key material into a CMK\.
 The `kms:ValidTo` condition key limits the permission to `ImportKeyMaterial` requests where the `ValidTo` value is less than or equal to `1546257599.0` \(December 31, 2018 11:59:59 PM\)\.

 ```
 {